EileenWang1996/Kaggle-Projects/README.md

 Project 2: UFO Data Exploratory Analysis.ipynb analyses a very interesting dataset containing over 80,000 reports of UFO sightings over the last century.

 Project 3: Prediction_Airbnb_Prices consists of a Kaggle competition project that involved predicting the overnight price of Airbnb listing.

+Project 4: Multi_Label_Prediction was a university assignment I did that involved solving a multi-label classification problem on image data with associated captions using transfer learning.